-- a.
-Shortwave cloud feedbacks in CMIP5 - The multi-model mean SW cloud feedback in the RCP8.5 experiment is presented in Fig. 1a.
-In - both hemispheres, the response features a meridional dipole, with a positive SW cloud feedback in - 90 the subtropics and lower midlatitudes ( $\sim 10^{\circ}$ -45°), and a negative feedback poleward of about 50°. - The dipolar structure is reasonably robust, since more than 75% of the models agree on the sign of - the feedback on either lobe of the dipole, particularly in the Southern Hemisphere.
-(Note that the - 93 SW cloud feedback shown in Fig. 1a includes rapid adjustments and aerosol forcing (Sherwood - et al. 2015); accounting for these effects would affect the magnitude of the cloud feedback, but is - unlikely to change the overall meridional structure.) - The main focus of this paper will be on the negative SW cloud feedback at mid to high latitudes, - which is associated with large increases in gridbox-mean liquid water path (LWP; Fig. 1b).
-The - LWP increase poleward of $\sim 45^{\circ}$ is a remarkably robust feature of the RCP8.5 simulations.
-The - mean LWP response is substantial, amounting to an increase by roughly 10% per Kelvin relative - to the historical multi-model mean value around 60°.
-The gridbox-mean ice water path (IWP)
+a.
+Shortwave cloud feedbacks in CMIP5

+The multimodel mean SW cloud feedback in the RCP8.5 experiment is presented in Fig. 1a.
+In both hemispheres, the response features a meridional dipole, with a positive SW cloud feedback in the subtropics and lower midlatitudes (~10°-45°) and a negative feedback poleward of about 50°.
+The dipolar structure is reasonably robust, since more than 75% of the models agree on the sign of the feedback on either lobe of the dipole, particularly in the Southern Hemisphere.
+[Note that the SW cloud feedback shown in Fig. 1a includes rapid adjustments and aerosol forcing (Sherwood et al. 2015); accounting for these effects would affect the magnitude of the cloud feedback but would be unlikely to change the overall meridional structure.]

-response is smaller, and consists of a poleward shift of cloud ice around the midlatitudes.
-Because there is no compensating large decrease in IWP, total cloud water (liquid + ice) also increases in mid to high latitudes (not shown).
+The main focus of this paper will be on the negative SW cloud feedback at middle to high latitudes, which is associated with large increases in gridbox-mean liquid water path (Fig. 1b).
+The LWP increase poleward of $\sim\!45^\circ$ is a remarkably robust feature of the RCP8.5 simulations.
+The mean LWP response is substantial, amounting to an increase by roughly $10\%~\rm K^{-1}$ relative to the historical multimodel mean value around 60° .
+The gridbox-mean ice water path response is smaller and consists of a poleward shift of cloud ice around the midlatitudes.
+Because there is no compensating large decrease in IWP, total cloud water (liquid + ice) also increases in the middle to high latitudes (not shown).

-As discussed in the introduction, the cloud liquid water increase with warming is thought to be the main driver of the negative SW cloud feedback in high latitudes, by causing an optical thickening and brightening of the clouds (Tsushima et al. 2006; Zelinka et al. 2013; Gordon and Klein 2014; McCoy et al. 2014b).
+As discussed in the introduction, the cloud liquid water increase with warming is thought to be the main driver of the negative SW cloud feedback in the high latitudes, by causing an optical thickening and brightening of the clouds (Tsushima et al. 2006; Zelinka et al. 2013; Gordon and Klein 2014; McCoy et al. 2014b).
 To understand the causes of the negative high-latitude feedback, it is therefore necessary to explain the mechanisms for the LWP increase.